What do I do to keep my workplace safe? What does my boss have to do?

 - make sure workers use all equipment in a safe and proper way

 - work with the health and safety representative or Joint Health and Safety Committee to solve problems

-The rules in the OHSA say that your employer must "take every precaution reasonable in the circumstances" to protect your safety.
-This means that they must do everything they reasonably can to keep you safe.
-That could include changes to machines, safety equipment, or your workplace that are likely to stop people from getting hurt.
+The OHSA rules say that your employer must do everything they reasonably can to keep workers safe.
+That could include making changes to machines, to safety equipment, or to your workplace that are likely to stop people from getting hurt.

-Every workplace will have different safety needs.
-If you think your employer should do more to protect you, talk to your union, your health and safety representative, or your Joint Health and Safety Committee.
+Every workplace has different safety needs.
+If you think your employer should do more to protect you, talk to your , your health and safety representative, or your Joint Health and Safety Committee.